Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 **Fifth**, now unplug the SD card from your main machine, plug it into the Raspberry Pi!
-Attach the ethernet, keyboard, monitor, and power supply to the Pi you will be booting up into your first NixOS! :tada:
+Attach the ethernet, keyboard, monitor, and power supply to the Pi you will be booting up into your first NixOS! 🎉

 ## Build the Router OS